turingschool/curriculum/source/academy/workshops/csv/iii.markdown

     test/integration_test.rb:12:in `test_lookup_by_last_name'
 ```

-Now our phone book's initialize expects an argument, but in the integration
+The test is calling `PhoneBook.new`, but now phone book's `initialize` expects an argument.

-test we're assuming that we can just create a new phone book.
-Let's give the
+We don't want to have to tell the phone book where to find it's data, so let's
-phone book a default repository that it can fall back on in production.
+provide a default repository that it can use if nothing is passed in.

 ```ruby
 class PhoneBook